-The District adopted the provisions of GASB Statement No. 74, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans".
-The adoption of this statement had no effect on previously reported amounts.
+The District adopted the provisions of GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
+The adoption of this statement resulted in a restatement of net position (see Note 15).

-The District adopted the provisions of GASB Statement No. 77, "Tax Abatement Disclosures".
+The District adopted the provisions of GASB Statement No. 81, "Irrevocable Split-Interest Agreements".
 The adoption of this statement had no effect on previously reported amounts.